Peter-Juhasz/AzureArchiver/readme.md

 Configuration is based on the .NET Standard library and reads from JSON file and/or command-line arguments.

 So you can set the configuration in `appsettings.json`:
- - `ConnectionString`: the connection string for your Azure Storage
+ - `Storage:ConnectionString`: the connection string for your Azure Storage
  - `Archive` (default `true`): archive files after upload
  - `Container` (default `"photos"`): the name of the container to upload files to
  - `Delete` (default `false`): delete files after successful upload